Maximizing Muscle with Calories

 Incorporating High-Calorie, Nutrient-Dense Foods into Your Diet

 To achieve a caloric surplus conducive to muscle growth, it’s essential to incorporate high-calorie, nutrient-dense foods into one’s diet.
-These foods provide not only the necessary calories but also essential vitamins and minerals that support overall health and performance.
+These foods provide not only the necessary calories but also essential vitamins and minerals that support overall health and athletic performance.
 Examples of nutrient-dense foods include avocados, nuts, seeds, whole grains, lean meats, dairy products, and legumes.

 Monitoring and Adjusting Your Caloric Intake for Muscle Gain